 After your shipping deadline, allocate your marketing dollars to promoting gift cards and digital products that can be delivered last minute.
 Fiber arts brand October House adds a discount to its holiday PDF download patterns that shoppers can snap up the night before Christmas.

 30. Say thanks

 Don’t forget to say thanks!
 Keep your customers engaged with your brand and don’t get lost in the shuffle.
-After the glitter has settled, send holiday-themed thank you cards and include an offer for their next purchase.
-PostPilot helps you bypass the over-crowded inbox with physical, personalized postcards sent directly to your customers.
+After the glitter has settled, send thank you cards or follow up promotions with an offer for their next purchase.
+PostPilot helps you bypass the overcrowded inbox with physical, personalized postcards sent directly to your customers.

 31. Promote your Boxing Day deals

 Wrap up your holiday marketing campaign with Boxing Day (or Boxing Week) promotions.
 Send teasers for these ahead of Christmas to hit inboxes early.